At Downsize Fitness gyms, the slender need not apply

 "We wanted to make it the 'Biggest Loser' in real life," he said.
 "Most people would be successful if they could spend 15 weeks just exercising.
 In real life we have jobs.
 You go to the gym one hour, five times a week and change your diet."

-The gym provides nutritional counseling, and the equipment is built for heavier people.
+The gym provides nutritional counselling, and the equipment is built for heavier people.

 "A lot of equipment supports only up to 350 pounds," he said.
 "Ours is over 600.
 And our personal trainers are used to working with overweight people.
 Two of our head trainers have lost over 100 pounds on their own."